 Actually, activated carbon, which is made from charcoal, is one of the most effective cleaning materials on the planet, and it’s been used for centuries to clean water, air, and even our bodies!

 Carbon is highly porous, but it needs to be treated with heat, chemicals, and other measures to remove various elements.
-When treated, or “activated,” the result is a highly porous material that can remove many of the tiniest particles; particles that are too small to be captured even by HEPA filters.
+When treated, or “activated,” the result is a highly porous material that can remove many of the tiniest particles.

 Activated carbon is considered one of the safest, most reliable air filter materials available today.